 When does sexuality start for kids with autism?

-Things we want all kids to know
+Things all kids should know

 Ideally all children need to know a few things to keep them safe when it comes to sexuality.
 Some children may not fully understand what is happening to them or the urges they are having, and they also won’t understand or know how to deal with advances made by others.
-As with all things autism, preteaching these skills and basics in advance is necessary.
+As with all things autism, teaching these skills and basics in advance is necessary.

-- Anatomy – use real terms (not peepee or hoohoo)
+- Anatomy: Use real terms (not peepee or hoohoo).

 A mom recently contacted me about her son who started to pee in his room after he discovered masturbation, something he hadn’t done in more than a decade.
 I surmised that it was likely that when he was finished and ejaculated and found it was wet, he assumed it was urine and just kept urinating.
 So be prepared to have to explain the difference.